-- The Central Area Strategy seeks to develop a 'City by the Sea' a change in the function and transformation in the quality of the Town Centre and Seafront and renewal of Southend Central Area with additional residential development creating a new critical mass to support growth and inward investment.
+- 30 The Central Area Strategy seeks to develop a 'City by the Sea' a change in the function and transformation in the quality of the Town Centre and Seafront and renewal of Southend Central Area with additional residential development creating a new critical mass to support growth and inward investment.

-- Spatially, this concept embraces the vision of Southend as a prosperous regional centre defined by sustainable growth of its urban functions and the identification of Southend as a location of choice for businesses, residents and visitors.
+- 31 Spatially, this concept embraces the vision of Southend as a prosperous regional centre defined by sustainable growth of its urban functions and the identification of Southend as a location of choice for businesses, residents and visitors.
 This will be achieved through the creation of Policy Areas and Opportunity Sites (see Map 2: SCAAP Boundary and Policy Areas), which will guide new development.

-- The SCAAP establishes Policy Areas which, to varying extents, take on a new mixeduse sustainable character.
-Development within these Policy Areas will be appropriate to their context, either seeking to strengthen the existing competitive advantage of current uses, encourage a greater mix of uses or defining new roles, contributing to the regeneration of the identified opportunity sites as well as Southend Central Area as a whole.
+- 32 The SCAAP establishes Policy Areas which, to varying extents, take on a new mixed- use sustainable character.
+Development within these Policy Areas will be appropriate to their context, either seeking to strengthen the existing competitive advantage of current uses, encourage a greater mix of uses or defining new roles, whilst protecting and enhancing its heritage assets, contributing to the regeneration of the identified opportunity sites as well as Southend Central Area as a whole.

-- The introduction of new residential uses as part of a broader mix is a key element in achieving a vibrant, thriving Town Centre.
+- 33 The introduction of new residential uses as part of a broader mix is a key element in achieving a vibrant, thriving Town Centre.

 - 34 The Policy Areas have been identified as follows:

 - High Street

 - London Road

 - Elmer Square

 - Queensway

 - Warrior Square

 - Clifftown

 - Tylers

 - Central Seafront

 - Victoria Gateway Neighbourhood

 - Sutton Gateway Neighbourhood

-- Within the Policy Areas there are also a number of 'Opportunity Sites'.
+- 35 Within the Policy Areas there are also a number of 'Opportunity Sites'.
 The approach for managing these sites, and wider policy areas, is set out in Part C: Policy Areas and Site Allocations.